opus1993/pubrepo/content/post/PracticalMachineLearningInR/index.md

 title: Practical Machine Learning in R
 author: Jim Gruman
 date: '2020-08-05'
+format: hugo
 slug: practical-machine-learning-in-r
 categories:
   - Education, R
 tags:
   - Education, R
-subtitle: ''
-summary: ''
-authors: []
-lastmod: '2020-08-05T15:07:07-05:00'
 featured: no
-image:
-  caption: ''
-  focal_point: ''
-  preview_only: no
-projects: []
 ---

 First, a disclosure.
 I know the authors of [Practical Machine Learning in R](https://www.wiley.com/en-us/Practical+Machine+Learning+in+R-p-9781119591535), as both professors [Fred Nwanganga](https://twitter.com/gangafred) and [Mike Chapple](https://twitter.com/mchapple) teach courses in the Notre Dame Mendoza MSBA program.
 It is a rare pleasure to be able to read a book and to hear the actual author's voice in the words.
-After finishing the MSBA program, I felt obligated to take this book up and explore the topics again.
+After finishing the MSBA program, I felt compelled to take this book up and explore the topics again.

 Over the last few years, machine learning has become the hot topic as a critical value creation tool.
 Executive leadership expects that robust data driven predictive tools be brought into their decision-making processes.
 Because machine learning spans several knowledge domains, best-selling books fall into a couple of categories.